Quality Inspector – Lead

 ACCOUNTABILITIES

-• Performs first article inspections and documents in Net-inspect software.
+• Performs first article inspections per AS9102 and documents in Net-Inspect software.

-• Read and interpret blue prints and mechanical drawings
+• Reads and interprets blue prints and mechanical drawings.

-• Complete inspection audit of finished parts to send to special processing.
+• Completes inspection audit of finished parts to send to special processing.

-• Read, interpret, and document on job work order router.
+• Reads, interprets, and documents on job work order router.
+Records results.

-• Ensure identification and traceability of product from receipt of materials through shipment to customer
+• Ensures identification and traceability of product from receipt of materials through shipment to customer.

-• Coordinate and perform dimensional layouts using Coordinate Measuring Machine (CMM), height gages, calipers, micrometers, comparator, and various other inspection equipment’s.
+• Coordinates and performs dimensional layouts using Coordinate Measuring Machine (CMM), height gages, calipers, micrometers, comparator, and various other inspection equipment.

 ORGANIZATION